Kyza/worst-json-stringify/README.md

 ## Explaination

 Think of it like a macro.
 It takes in a schema and returns a function that is specifically made to stringify objects that match that schema.
-The function it generates--assuming it doesn't contain an `object` or `array` type--will stringify the object without iterating over any properties.
+The function it generates--assuming it doesn't contain an `object` (with types or patterns) or `array` type--will stringify the object without iterating over any properties.
 That makes it incredibly fast at what it does.

 ## Types